 Here are some of the ways you can use online discounts to promote your brand in the Chinese market.

-A popular discount type in the apparel industry, volume discounts are great for businesses who want to sell more of the specific products and clear their inventories.
+A popular discount type in the apparel industry, volume discounts are great for businesses that want to sell more specific products and clear their inventories.
 Bulk buying seems like a great way of saving money for most consumers.
 Bank on this!

 A hot topic at the time, free shipping is preferred over faster delivery times.
 You can do some research to find out if your customers would spend $100 to avail of free shipping.
 Such tests will help you implement this offer in a way that adds to your promotional strategy.